Mary Beloff: Legal career and public service

-Following an extensive judicial career spanning federal, national, and the Superior Court of Justice of the Autonomous City of Buenos Aires, Mary Beloff was appointed Prosecutor General for Criminal Policy, Human Rights, and Community Services for the National Public Prosecutor's Office.
-This appointment, made through public competition and with the approval of the Honorable Senate of the Nation, has been effective since November 30, 2007.
+Following an extensive judicial trajectory across the federal and national courts, as well as the Superior Court of Justice of the Autonomous City of Buenos Aires, Mary Beloff assumed the position of Prosecutor General for Criminal Policy, Human Rights, and Community Services within the National Public Prosecutor’s Office.
+Her appointment, conducted through a public competitive procedure and subsequently approved by the Honorable Senate of the Nation, entered into force on November 30, 2007.

 Influence on Latin American Law and International Organizations

 Mary Beloff has been an active participant in numerous legal and institutional reform processes focused on criminal justice and human rights across Latin America.
 Furthermore, she has advised various Latin American countries and international organizations (UNICEF, IDB, UNOPS, ILANUD, OAS, UNDP) on implementing international human rights law domestically throughout the region.
 This includes work on Criminal Procedure Codes, juvenile justice laws, and child rights protection legislation.
 As a recognized academic in these fields, she has also been responsible for the ongoing training of judges, prosecutors, public defenders, and NGO members on human rights standards implementation in Latin America and the Caribbean.

 She developed and taught the first course on Juvenile Justice and Children's Rights at the University of Buenos Aires, where she became the first woman to win a competitive examination for a Full Professorship in Criminal Law and Criminal Procedure.
 As a jurist, her contributions to national and regional jurisprudence have been significant, particularly regarding the direct application of the Convention on the Rights of the Child and other international instruments in domestic law.